SendiAp/Remaining/README.md

-## A book just fell on my head.
-I only have my shelf to blame.
+## I used to have a job at a calendar factory but I got the sack because I took a couple of days off.